metadatacenter/cedar-docker-deploy/README.md

 After lunching Docker select the ```Open Preferences->Advanced``` menu option and set the memory size to at least 6 GB; if possible also assign more than one CPU.
 Then apply the changes and restart Docker.

+On some systems you may need to install the ```docker-compose``` command line tool.

 ### 2. Set up CEDAR_HOME and CEDAR_DOCKER_SRC_HOME variables

 The CEDAR_HOME variable specifices the base location for a local Docker deployment of CEDAR.

 Currently, two repositories must be downloded to deploy CEDAR.
-The download directory for this repos is specified using the CEDAR_DOCKER_SRC_HOME directory.
+The download directory for these repos are specified using the CEDAR_DOCKER_SRC_HOME directory.

 Open your ```~./bash_profile``` or ```~/.bashrc``` file (or equivalent) and add the following lines: